Selina Charlotte Thynne1

 Lady Alice Emma Thynne was born circa 1863.
 She was the daughter of John Alexander Thynne, 4th Marquess of Bath and Hon.
 Frances Isabella Catherine Vesey.1 She married Sir Michael Hugh Shaw-Stewart of Greenhall and Blackhall, 8th Bt., son of Sir Michael Robert Shaw-Stewart of Greenock and Blackhall, 7th Bt. and Lady Octavia Grosvenor, on 14 November 1883.1 She died on 26 January 1942, without issue.1

 Her married name became Shaw-Stewart.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.) for Renfrewshire.2 She was invested as a Commander, Order of the British Empire (C.B.E.).2
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.) for Renfrewshire.2 She was appointed Commander, Order of the British Empire (C.B.E.)2

 Citations